 The IPO market after a gap of many years has again become the hottest sector in the Indian financial market since a lot of money has been made in the last few months.
 I believe that you must have applied in the recent Bandhan Bank IPO.
 Even if not invested, must have given a thought to invest or have done some analysis.
-Isn’t the IPO market seem too lucrative i.e. invest in the Initial Public Offer and sell the shares at the time of listing.
-Isn’t it?
+You can learn basic insight of IPO in NSE Academy Certified Stock Market For Beginners listed under Online NSE Academy Courses on Elearnmarkets.

 To some extent, it is, but proper research is necessary before betting on listing gains.
 Let’s understand what is an IPO and other key aspect attached to it.

 What is an Initial Public Offer (IPO)?

 Initial Public Offer is a process which enables unlisted or private companies to go public so as to raise capital either to repay debt or business expansion or for promoters to dilute stake in the company.
 It is a great way through which an individual can buy a stake in the company which previously was not possible.

 IPO basically represents the first time, a company will financially benefit by the issue of its stock.
 However, post the Initial Public Offer, the underlying company will not receive any compensation but the share transfer will take place between buyers and sellers in the open market.

 The underwriting investment bank introduces IPO in the market, which also helps the company in getting potential investors.
 Moreover, the underwriter also helps in settling the price at which it will be issued to the public.
 Read about IPO report on Cafe Day Enterprise limited.

 How the entire procedure takes place?

 Soon after the company wants to go public, it hires the investment bank to manage the entire procedure.
 Further, both of them decide the amount of funds to be raised, type of securities to be issued and other necessary details.